Skip to content

 Public Toilets (wheelchair access)

 Attached to the Museum building is a meeting room and kitchen.
 This is often used for public meetings and special focus groups, who may also request access to the museum.
-This meeting room (Jaycee Room) can be hired through Oxford Service Centre for a small fee.
+This meeting room (Jaycee Room) can be hired through Oxford Service Centre for a fee.

 Contact Oxford Service centre, 34 Main Street, Oxford.